OUAstronomy/ousrtweb/classroom/Presentation/README.md

-# README File
+# PRESENTATION
-DESC: Input description here the rest of the file contents aren't used
+DESC: The Presentation in the instructors is for instructors at OU to use.
+It is less generalized and is specific towards the SRT ontop of Nielsen assuming they can have a tour of the building